OFF TOPIC: What is Money?

 Ok, so what is Money?
 Money is the intelligent application of energy to an object to transform that object into something that has value.
-The value stored in that object is directly related to the money required to recreate it.
-The money required to create it is this formula:
+The value stored in that object is directly related to the Money required to recreate it.
+The process required to utilize Money is this formula:

-money = Intelligence * energy * time to completion
+Money = Intelligence * energy * time to completion of object transformation

-In English, money is intelligently using energy over a period of time to transform an object into something with a stored value.
-The intelligence required for money creation has no relationship to the intelligence of the individual.
+In English, Money is intelligently using energy over a period of time to transform an object into something with a stored value.
+The intelligence required for Money creation has little or no relationship to the intelligence of the individual.

 Money cannot be saved.
 However, it can be used to create a value store as an object, such as a computer, or a gold coin, or a hole, or a cupcake, or Fiat Currency.
 But there is a problem with stored value as shown in the following formula:

-value stored = money cost of object * desirability / (time * desirability decrease per unit of time)
+value stored = money cost of object * desirability / (time * desirability change per unit of time)